tamkeen-tms/electron-window-manager/README.md

 ```

 ### `loadURL( url, options )`
-Sets the content of the new window; the url it will open.
+Sets the content of the opened window from the url.
 Same as with [BrowserWindow](https://electronjs.org/docs/api/browser-window#winloadurlurl-options) you can use both local and remote targets.
 ```javascript
     var win = windowManager.createNew();
     win.loadURL('file://' + __dirname + 'index.html');